polterguy/phosphorusfive/core/p5.webapp/system42/components/bootstrap/windows/README.md

 This Active Event allows you to even more easily than by using the *[sys42.windows.modal]* Active Event collect data from the user.
 Instead of a *[_widgets]* collection, this Active Event expects you to provide a *[_data]* collection.
 Each entry you put into your *[_data]* collection, will have its own widget, of some type, which depends upon how your data segment looks like.
-To collect for instance two text values, with the name of "name" and "email", you could do something like this.
+To collect for instance two text values, with the name of _"name"_ and _"email"_, you could do something like this.

 ```
 sys42.windows.wizard